Fire Sale (film): Plot

 Benny Fikus decides to cash in on his business' fire insurance by committing arson.
-Benny plans to have Sherman, who is in a mental hospital believing that World War II is still being fought, escape and burn down Benny's failing clothing store which he has made Sherman believe is a Nazi military headquarters.
+Benny plans to have Sherman, who is in a mental hospital believing that World War II is still being fought, escape and burn down Benny's failing Fikus & Son Department Store which he has made Sherman believe is a Nazi military headquarters.

 During a vacation trip with Marion, Benny has a heart attack, and his sons Ezra and Russell take over the store.
 The low self-esteemed Russell wants to expand the store and marry his girlfriend, while Ezra needs money to adopt an orphaned 6'8" African-American teenage boy named Booker T (Byron Stewart).
-Ezra needs Booker T. to play on the high-school basketball team he coaches because he has won a total of two games in seven years as a coach and is in danger of losing his job.
+Ezra needs Booker T. to play on the Alfonso Bedoya High School basketball team he coaches because he has only won a total of two games in seven years as a coach, and therefore is in danger of losing his job.

-Russell discovers that his father is bankrupt, with his only asset being the surrender value on the store's fire insurance policy.
-Russell cashes in the policy and splits it with Ezra, using the money to buy more stock.
+Russell discovers that his father is bankrupt, with his only asset being the surrender value of the store's fire insurance policy.
+Russell cashes in the policy and splits it with Ezra, using the money to buy more store inventory.
 Back at home, Benny is practically comatose after his heart attack.
 An "in denial" Marion is told by house painters helping with a home redecoration project that her husband is "very sick" which she interprets as Benny being already dead.
 She then decides to change redecoration plans to prepare for funeral services.

 Meanwhile, Sherman has escaped and is on his way to burn down the "Nazi headquarters" (as he believes the store is).
-Benny recovers from his heart attack, and informs Russell that Sherman is on his way to burn down the store so they can collect the fire insurance that they no longer have.
+Benny recovers from his heart attack, and informs Russell that Sherman is on his way to burn down the store, expecting to collect the fire insurance, that they no longer have.